Fort Hays State University: Academics

 FHSU comprises five colleges (Arts, Humanities and Social Sciences; Business and Entrepreneurship; Education; Health and Behavioral Sciences; and Science, Technology and Mathematics) which together have 31 departments and offer more than 60 academic majors for undergraduates and 20 for graduate students.
-Students at FHSU can obtain associate's degrees in office technology and radiologic technology; do their preprofessional study at FHSU then transfer to a medical or law school; obtain bachelor's and master's degrees; and in some areas of the curriculum, can earn specialist's degrees.
-FHSU also offers online degrees through its "Online College," a unit that evolved from the Department of Continuing Education and Learning Technology in 1999.

 Docking Institute of Public Affairs

 The Docking Institute is a public policy research institute whose mission is to enhance effective decision-making among governmental and non-profit leaders.
 The institute has six focus areas: